Aditya30301/Python_Automation/README.md

 # Python_Automation

 A program to complete assignements

+The Program Doesn't have a GUI yet.
+Prefferable GUI package -tkinter